Shea Seger Redux

 After May Street, Seger began writing on her own “absent of [Whitecross], absent of formula.”
 And she decided to do it in East Texas.

 Seger enlisted the help of two “kindred musical spirits” with whom she had performed previously in live settings in the States: guitarist Chester Kamen (Paul McCartney, Madonna, Bryan Ferry) and bassist Dale Davis (who would go on to perform with multi-platinum British recording artist Amy Winehouse).
-At the end of the Mayer tour, the group holed up in a house in East Texas with no telephone, no television, no clocks, and no computer — just a keyboard, drum machine, microphone, one drumstick, a couple of guitars, and “a bong and a pound of weed.”
+At the end of the Mayer tour, the group holed up in a house in East Texas with no telephone, no television, no clocks, and no computer — just a keyboard, drum machine, microphone, one drumstick, and a couple of guitars.
 Seger said she was completely focused on writing, which is when she realized that the corporate-influenced May Street recording process had not utterly stripped her of her natural songwriting instincts.
 “That was when I started to realize I can kinda do this,” she said.
 “I don’t know what I’m doing, and it’s not what [Whitecross] taught me, but it’s still good, like, ‘Huh?!
 Maybe I am a music writer.
 Cool.’ ”

 Seger had assumed that what she and her bandmates were working on would be her next album on RCA.
 But when she returned to England, the corporate mergers that would effectively neuter originality in mainstream music had begun.
 “I saw heads being chopped 24 hours straight,” Seger said.
 “People who had been there for years, who had championed you, were replaced by whoever.
 Within four days you walked into a totally different regime.”